Joewus12345/openai-support-agent-demo/README.md

    DATABASE_URL="postgresql://<user>:<password>@localhost:5432/<dbname>"
    ```

-2. Run the migrations to create the tables:
+2. Run the migrations to create the tables (including the latest schema updates):

    ```bash
    npx prisma migrate deploy
    ```

+3. Start a Redis instance (for example, run `redis-server` locally or use Docker `docker run -p 6379:6379 redis`).

-3. Configure Redis by setting `REDIS_URL` in your `.env` file:
+4. Configure Redis by setting `REDIS_URL` in your `.env` file:

    ```bash
    REDIS_URL=redis://localhost:6379